Wealthy Donors Pour Millions Into Fight Over Mail-In Voting

 In other instances, funding comes from charitable foundations built by the fortunes of Gilded Age industrialists.

 Litigation is a primary focus.
-Democrats and good government organizations are pushing to eliminate hurdles to absentee voting, like requiring a witnesses' signature, or allowing third parties to collect ballots.
+Democrats and good government organizations are pushing to eliminate hurdles to absentee voting, like requiring a witness's signature or allowing third parties to collect ballots.

 Conservatives say that amounts to an invitation to commit voter fraud.
 As these issues wind their way through courts, they say judges could decide complex policy matters that often were already debated by state legislatures.